parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 Hierarchy for simulation

-### Launch the simulator which will automatically elaborate the model source file, load the simulation model, and run the simulation.
+### Launch the simulator which will automatically etutorialorate the model source file, load the simulation model, and run the simulation.

 1. In Vivado, select **Simulation > Run Simulation > Run Behavioral Simulation** to launch the simulator.